0xAX/linux-insides/Initialization/linux-initialization-5.md

   parameters passing mechanism.
 ```

 It used for storing setup information for different types as device tree blob, EFI setup data and etc...
-In the second step we copy BIOS EDD informantion from the `boot_params` structure that we collected in the [arch/x86/boot/edd.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/edd.c) to the `edd` structure:
+In the second step we copy BIOS EDD information from the `boot_params` structure that we collected in the [arch/x86/boot/edd.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/edd.c) to the `edd` structure:

 ```C
 static inline void __init copy_edd(void)